-The successful abolition of slavery in 1865, with many women at the fore, emboldened a younger generation of first-wave feminists.
-In the early twentieth century many of these young women entered the political foray.
+The successful abolition of slavery in 1865 by this older generation of first-wave feminists emboldened a younger generation of first-wave feminists to enter the political foray.

-In the interim, women’s suffrage was still being pursued, but decades would pass, with few successes, because the women activists could not agree on a singular strategy.
+But decades would pass, with few successes, because these female activists still could not agree on a singular strategy.

 As a result, they divided their energies over multiple fronts, which drastically diluted their effectiveness.
 It wasn’t until 1916 that women were once more stirred into action.

-Some feminists redoubled their efforts to acquire women’s suffrage, while others joined the fray to ban the sale, and production, of alcohol in the United States.
+Some feminists redoubled their efforts to acquire women’s suffrage, while others joined the efforts to ban the sale, and production, of alcohol in the United States.

 Carrie Nation is the most notorious of these women.
 In 1899, while living in Medicine Lodge, Kansas with her second husband, she started a chapter of WCTU.
 She was a radical member of the temperance movement and traveled widely with a hatchet.

-Mrs. Nation, whose mother and daughter were mentally ill and whose first husband died of alcoholism, traveled widely using the hatchet, or throwing rocks, to smash saloon fixtures and destroy their stock.
+Mrs. Nation, whose mother and daughter were mentally ill and whose first husband died of alcoholism, crisscrossed the countryside using the hatchet, or rocks, to smash saloon windows, fixtures and to destroy their stock.